Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Slingshot to the Stars: +15% Physics research
  * Post Apocalyptic: +10% habitability bonus
  * Life Seeded: Starbase influence and material cost -10%
- * Doomsday: Doomsday delayed by 10 more years
+ * Doomsday: stage 1 now takes ~2 years to trigger from 5 days, with stage 2 taking ~17 years from ~11 years
- * Calamitous Birth: +10% habitability bonus and +1 mineral districts when colonizing a planet
+ * Calamitous Birth: +1 mineral districts when colonizing a planet

 ## Species Traits: